-You may be required to make ongoing debt payments after you go Bankrupt.
-Whether this is the case will depend on your disposable income.
+You may not have to make any further debt payments after you go Bankrupt.
+Whether you do or not depends on whether you have any surplus income.

 - Will you have to pay towards your debts once Bankrupt?